The GUAPOS project. VI: the chemical inventory of shocked gas: G31.41 shock versus hot core, and comparison with other sources

 \subsubsection{O-bearing species}

-Figure \ref{fig:Correlaciones_fuentes_O} shows the molecular ratios considering only O-bearing species, normalized with \ch{CH3OH}.
-We found in general similar results to those considering all the species.
-The correlation between the G31.41 shock and the G31.41 core is poor ($m$=0.48 with $p$ values < 0.38, based on 6 molecules).
+Figure \ref{fig:Correlaciones_fuentes_O} shows the molecular ratios considering O-bearing species alone, normalized with \ch{CH3OH}.
+We found similar results in general to those considering all the species.
+The correlation between the G31.41 shock and the G31.41 core is poor ($m$=0.48 with $p$ values < 0.38, based on six molecules).
 Moreover, the ratios of the detected molecules in the shock are always higher than those in the hot core.
-The best correlations are found between the G31.41 shock and G+0.693, with $m$=0.84 (6 molecules), and between the G31.41 shock and L1157-B1 ($m$=0.63, 6 molecules).
-We note that the $p$ values are higher compared to those obtained for the full chemical reservoir (see Sect. \ref{sec:full_chemical_reservoir}) probably because the number of molecules to compare is smaller.
-We did not perform the correlation test between G31.41 shock and Sgr B2(N1) OF because only two molecules are available.
-It is worth mention that the molecular ratios in the G31.41 shock compared to those in the other three shocked regions are always similar within $\pm$ half order of magnitude (dark gray shaded area in Fig. \ref{fig:Correlaciones_fuentes_O}).
+The best correlations are found between the G31.41 shock and G+0.693, with $m$=0.84 (six molecules), and between the G31.41 shock and L1157-B1 ($m$=0.63, six molecules).
+We note that the $p$ values are higher than those obtained for the full chemical reservoir (see Sect. \ref{sec:full_chemical_reservoir}), probably because the number of molecules for the comparison is smaller.
+We did not perform the correlation test between the G31.41 shock and Sgr B2(N1) OF because only two molecules are available.
+The molecular ratios in the G31.41 shock compared to those in the other three shocked regions are always similar within half an order of magnitude (dark gray shaded area in Fig. \ref{fig:Correlaciones_fuentes_O}).